 CSSI is incorporated in the Philippines.
-Its SEC Certificate of Registration was issued on September 6, 2011.
+It was registered with the SEC on September 6, 2011.

 The primary purpose of CSSI is to invest in the business of operating and mining mineral resources (mineral ores) in the Philippines.
 CSSI's activities also involve prospecting, exploring, milling, smelting and preparing for market, whether export or domestic, of mineral ores.